xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 ```

-7. To stop automating in the web view context and go back to automating the native portion of the app by using [switchToNative](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-native.html)
+1. To stop automating in the web view context and go back to automate the native portion of the app by using [switchToNative](https://docs.katalon.com/katalon-studio/docs/mobile-switch-to-native.html)

 ```groovy